Saturday, January 7, 2017

 the Gray Public Library presentation, Oct.
 2016 PWM

-The second Narcissus project was exhibited at the Gray Public Library prior to the
+The second Narcissus project was exhibited at the Gray

 community presentation, in Oct.
 2016.
 PWM

 Theodore Roosevelt loved Maine.
-He visited Maine a number of times throughout his life.
+He visited Maine several times throughout his life.
 First, when he was thirteen (Moosehead Lake Region - 1873), followed by three hunting trips to Island Falls (1878-1879), a trip to Mount Desert with his fiancee' in the summer of 1880, when President in the summer of 1902, for political campaigning in 1912, 1914 (passenger on the Narcissus), 1916 (passenger on one of the PLI interurbans), and early 1918, with his final visit in August 1918 to Dark Harbor on Islesboro, to grieve the death of his youngest son, Quentin.

 The Narcissus project embraces Theodore Roosevelt and his connections to Maine.
 Promoting Theodore Roosevelt's connections to and love for Maine will enhance public awareness of the Narcissus at Seashore Trolley Museum in Kennebunkport, Maine.